Texas cichlid: Diet

-The cichlid has an omnivorous diet that consists of vegetable matter or detritus, often feasting on plants, insects, and smaller fish as well as fish eggs.
+The cichlid's omnivorous diet consists of vegetable matter or detritus, often feeding on plants, insects, and smaller fish, as well as fish eggs.
 The cichlid, in certain situations, can also be described as an "opportunistic carnivore", feeding on small vertebrates and invertebrates, including small frogs and water snakes.
-The cichlid is a "deliberate hunter" and it depends on the camouflage of its skin in order to sneak up on its prey.
+The cichlid is a "deliberate hunter", and it depends on the camouflage of its skin to sneak up on its prey.

 As an invasive fish

-The Texas cichlid has several qualities that contribute to its success as an invasive species.
-The cichlid is not greatly affected by high-energy wave events, nor pollution from outfall canals.
+The Texas cichlid has several qualities that contribute to its success as an invasive species; it is not greatly affected by high-energy wave events, nor pollution from outfall canals.
 These cichlids also have very high tolerance for salt water and high salinities that would normally act as barriers to the entrance of invasive fish.

-The cichlid can disrupt the food web with their flexible diet, which can shift depending on what fish are around it.
-They are aggressive whether they are holding territory or not.
-This aggression can inhibit growth and reproduction of native species and the effects can be far-reaching.
-The cichlid also drives other fish into open areas, which lowers the population count of the other species through incidental predation.
+These cichlids can disrupt the food web with their flexible diet, which can shift depending on what fish are around them.
+They are aggressive whether they are holding territory or not, which can inhibit growth and reproduction of native species and the effects can be far-reaching.
+They also drive other fish into open areas, which lowers the population of the other species through incidental predation.
 The cichlid is a pioneer species that paves the way for other fish to invade, which has occurred in Six Mile Creek, Florida, and in the upper San Antonio River, Texas.
-The actual effects of the cichlid on the environment are, at this point, unknown.
+The actual effects of the cichlid on the environment as yet are unknown.

 Florida

 In Florida, the success of the fish has been limited to artificial canals.
-It is unknown how the fish first got into Florida, but it is believed that the fish was introduced in Florida from Texas stocks in 1941 by a private individual.
+How the fish first got into Florida is unknown, but the fish may have been introduced in Florida from Texas stocks in 1941 by a private individual.
 Other theories are that fish farms were flooded and the result was that this fish escaped.